Toronto mayor urges police to release video, apologizes for 'mistakes'

-TORONTO Toronto Mayor Rob Ford on Sunday urged his police chief to release a video that media reports say show him smoking what appears to be crack cocaine and issued a broad apology for mistakes in his past, including public drunkenness.
+TORONTO Toronto Mayor Rob Ford on Sunday urged his police chief to release a video that media reports say show him smoking what appears to be crack cocaine and issued an apology for unspecified "mistakes" in his past.

-But Ford, who previously said he does not use crack, said he could not discuss the content of the video until he had seen it.
-He also said he would remain in office and "ride the storm out," and that he still plans to run for re-election in 2014.
+But Ford, who has previously said he does not use crack, and who did not discuss the content of the video, also said he would not step down and planned to run in the next election.

+"Chief, I'm asking you to release this video now," Ford said on his weekly radio show, referring to Toronto Police Chief Bill Blair.

 "I'm the first one to admit I'm not perfect.
 I have made mistakes.
 I have made mistakes and all I can do right now is apologize for the mistakes.
 I sincerely, sincerely apologize to my family, to the citizens, to taxpayers of this great city."